Heila-Almogren/Nito/README.md

 # Nito
-A chrome extension that provides a neat, simple and efficient lectures schedule.
+A chrome extension that provides a neat, simple and efficient lectures schedule 🗓.

 ### Features
-* Create a schedule and add the lectures within few clicks.
+* Create a schedule and add the lectures within few clicks .
 * Customize the schedule for different week settings
 * Add details for each lecture such as custom emoji, color, and room.
 * Flexible drag-and-drop change of lecture position in the schedule.